deresse1998/IDSY-1190-Fluid-Power-Systems/README.md

 # IDSY-1190
 # Introduction to Fluid Power Systems
 # Lesson Plan
     Description of Course Structure
     Administration of Course Per-Test
     Distribution of materdials
     Assignment of Lesson 1 and Lesson 1 Exercise in Study Guide
 # 1. Industrial Safety
-    Presentation of wear approved PPE (Shoes, eye wear, hard hatds) Mount a lock-out tag for use with a padlock.
-# 2. The Physical World of a Machine
     Presentation of Lesson 1
-    Discussion of terminology and concepts
+    Discussion of wear approved PPE (Shoes, eye wear, hard hatds) Demonstration of Mount a lock-out tag for use with a padlock.

+# 2 Hydraulic System Principles
+    Presentation of Lesson 2
+    Define and discuss the basic hydraulic terms; Hydraulic, Force, Weight, Mass, Work, and Pressure.
+    Explain how hydraulic power is transmitted.
+    Discussion conservation of energy as it applies to a hydraulic system.
+    State the laws of physics that relate to hydraulic applications.
+    Explain how Force, Weight, Mass, and Pressure are used in the operation of hydraulic devices.
-    Demonstration of physics principles related to hydraulic systems (Review of basic math principles if required) Discussion of Lesson 1 Exercise in Study Guide Assignment of Lessson 2 and Lesson 2 Exercieses in Study Guide
+    Assignment of Lessson 2 and Lesson 2 Exercieses in FESTO workbook

-# 3. Hydraulic Transmission of Force and Energy
+# 2.1
     Review of Lesson 1 (optional)
     Presentation of Lesson 2
     Discussion of Concepts, terminology and symbols